JeffW12345/burger-bar-order-tracking-with-decorator-pattern/README.md

 # burger-bar-order-tracking-with-decorator-pattern
-Using the decorator pattern to add condiments to a burger, and amend the pricing accordingly.
+Using the decorator pattern to add condiments to a burger, and amend the pricing and description accordingly.

 The console output from running CreateBurger.java is as follows: